jmguerra444/SliceViewer/README.md

-# SliceViewer
+# SliceViewer (MATLAB)
 MATLAB interface for slice visualization given a volume.
+More basic python tool is also provided.

 <center>
 <img src="images/dcm.png" width=500>
 </center>

 ## User interface
-This UI receives as an input argument a 3-dim matrix and launches the slice viewer called DCMSHOW.
+This UI receives as an input argument a 3-dim matrix and launches the slice viewer called <code>dcmshow()</code>.
 The syntax to call UI is:

 ``` matlab